Warna97/Warna97/README.md

-Hi there 👋 I am Lahiru Senevirathne, a Software Engineer from Sri Lanka 🌱 I’m currently diving deep into Machine Learning and exploring new technologies.
+Hi there 👋 I am Lahiru Senevirathne, a Software developer from Sri Lanka 🌱 I’m currently diving deep into Machine Learning and exploring new technologies.

 💬 Feel free to ask me about web development, full-stack projects, and cloud deployment.